 Share this Image On Your Site

-In addition to sunk costs in hiring the right employee, the effective execution of many marketing tasks requires extensive software applications which require DINERO (that’s money)……..lots of it in the form of upfront purchases and annual subscriptions of graphics programs, ppc management apps, business metrics software and a whole host of other requirements.
+In addition to the costs of hiring the right employee, the effective execution of many marketing tasks today requires a lot of time and extensive software, which means investment...much of it in the form of upfront purchases and annual subscriptions to graphics programs, pay per click management apps, business metrics software and a whole host of other requirements.

-As you can see after taking these factors into consideration, hiring marketing staff is no bargain.
+So, after taking these reasons and your marketing needs into consideration, hiring marketing staff is no bargain.

-Although you may perceive that you are saving money on an hourly basis relative to hiring an employee or doing it yourself, hiring a marketing agency, particularly one focused on inbound marketing tactics provides substantial value.
-Long gone are the “Mad Men” days of nebulous budgets with hidden fees.
+Although you may perceive that you are saving money on an hourly basis relative to hiring an employee or doing it yourself, hiring a content marketing agency provides substantial value.
+This is particularly true if it is one that focuses on inbound marketing techniques.
+Long gone are the “Mad Men” days of nebulous budgets and hidden fees.

 The pricing dynamic has shifted and many firms are now working on clearly spelled out pricing structures, and lower-fee marketing retainer agreements.

-While there is no industry standard, the going rate in most markets for an experienced inbound agency starts in the $3,000 to $5,000 range in terms of monthly spend.
-While that may seem like a large number, in comparison to the opportunity cost of DIY, or the pure allocation of funds towards building internal staff, this is a relative bargain.
+While there is no industry standard, the going rate in most markets for an experienced inbound agency starts in the $3,000 to $5,000 range in terms of monthly spending.
+While that may seem like a large number, in comparison to the opportunity cost of DIY, or the pure allocation of funds toward building internal staff, this is a relative bargain.

 Among the many benefits of working with an experienced marketing firm are: